-I was lost in the middle of a big city and by myself, yet surrounded by crowds of people who spoke a different language– one which I could not speak or understand.
+I was lost in the middle of a big city and by myself, yet surrounded by crowds of people who spoke a different language.
 The tall buildings towering above made it difficult for me to get my bearings.
 Everything looked familiar, but also everything began to look the same.
 I walked this way and then that way, approached person after person– yet made no further progress.
 I began to feel myself panic.
 I felt desperate and trapped.
 I was completely lost and did not know how I was going to find my way back.

 Lost.
 Lent is much about our lost condition and a remedy for that condition.
 As I continue in Lent and come closer to Easter, there are some things I would like to remember.
 I want to remember my condition, one who was lost and who often still chooses my own way.
 It is a time of confession and thankfulness for the forgiveness I have received.
 I am reminded of my great need for redemption and of the great sacrifice made for me.
 I also desire to put aside the things that weigh me down and trust Him who is faithful.
 I hope to continue the time in the Psalms to treasure who God is– my Redeemer– so I may live more in light of this.

 I was lost.
 Worse than being lost though, is being lost and not knowing it.
 How do you find your way out when you don’t even know you are lost?
 “Lost” becomes normal life.
 We were all once spiritually dead– our natural lost state.
 This is a problem: often spiritually dead people do not know they are spiritually dead.
 If we are lost, we need someone to find us and show us life.
 We need to be made alive, to have spiritual life.
 We need a remedy.